sbaltes/git-log-extractor/README.md

 # git-log-extractor

-Clone a list of GitHub projects and save the git-log of all branches.
+Clone a list of GitHub projects and save commits containing URLs in the commit message.

 Usage: Edit parameters in `run.sh` and execute that script.